jimratliff/GenoMac-user/docs/what_hypervisor_does.md

 - [Programmatic steps](#programmatic-steps)
 - [Dotfiles](#dotfiles)
 ## Programmatic steps
 (Of course, it’s possible that the below list of programmatic steps will become out of sync with the actual state of the Hypervisor’s code.
-So… trust, but verify!)
+So… trust, but verify!
+The code itself is the ultimate source of truth.
+The place to start reviewing to discover the settings implemented is `scripts/hypervisor/subdermis.sh`.)

 Some of the following need to be performed only once, viz., the first time this user runs the Hypervisor.
 Thus, some of the following will be automatically skipped over on subsequent Hypervisor runs.